charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - `expect().toBe()` assertions

 ##### conventions of React Testing Library:
+- it starts with a describe() to define what youre testing and it() for what it should do. inside the it():
+	- render the component in order to select an element from it usiing the render() with the component inside of it once you render you have to query what youre going to evaluate. then you use assertions `expect().toBe()` to match the query with some expected result to compare against

 on rendering in order to queue: to Query are methods of selecting different elements in a rendered component. there are different ways you can query these rendered components, however there are specific guidelines on how you should do it:
 	- if you need query a specific element like a heading, button, form etc, use `screen` object as imported by: `import {render, screen} from "@testing-library/react"`